Skip to main content

 Network and security

-All instances created in Hadoop Eco are provided within a VPC environment.
-To configure a cluster, a security group must be created, and Inbound rules must be configured for component communication.
+All instances created by Hadoop Eco are provided within a VPC environment.
+To configure a cluster, a security group must be created, and inbound rules for component configuration must be set up to create the cluster.
+For detailed information on network and security settings, refer to the Security Group document.